NillyTheL0L/jewelrystore/README.md

 ## 🤝 Contributing

-If you want to participe in this project call me on discord: @NillyTheLOL#5363
+If you want to participate in this project,  please contact the author on Discord: @NillyTheLOL#5363

-## Show your support

-Give a ⭐️ if this project helped you!

 ## 📝 License